lumiru/dev-dockerstack/dockers/haproxy/README.md

-NodeJS Docker Image by NikoWoot.
+HAProxy Docker Image by lumiru.
 	Based on "Base Docker Image by NikoWoot".

 Included packages (in base image) : - nano